6 Ways to Maintain Your Car's Paint Job

 Here are a few ways to protect your car from UV damage:

-Garage Parking Shields completely from UV rays and weather Home or work
+• What It Does: Shields completely from UV rays and weather

-Strategic Shade Uses natural cover to reduce sun exposure Street parking
+• What It Does: Uses natural cover to reduce sun exposure

 Each of these options helps limit UV exposure and other environmental damage, making them smart choices for parking.